Table of Contents

 LEDs that alert when the system is clogged or when the water tank is empty are also important as they can prevent you from using the machine past its breaking point.

-Sure, certain drip coffee makers can be programmed to shut off after the coffee is done.
+Sure, certain coffee makers can be programmed to shut off after the coffee is done.

 If you’re using a programmable appliance, the sound of beans grinding is probably not what you want waking you up in the morning.

 Believe it or not, a hot water dispenser isn’t that common for drip coffee makers.

 This is a feature that’s more commonly found in espresso machines or coffee and espresso maker combos which spout hot water through the steam wand.
 If you like taking a break from coffee and drinking hot tea or cocoa once in a while, you may have to look harder to find an appliance that fits your needs.

 When you do manage to stumble across one, it might just be the best coffee maker for you.
 Just make sure the dispenser doesn’t come at the expense of other more important features.

 Temperature control usually refers to the ability to keep the coffee warm after it’s brewed.

 Most drip coffee makers just keep it as hot as possible but not everyone likes drinking lava.
 The coffee maker should come with temperature settings which allow you to keep the carafe at an optimum drinking temperature of your choosing.

 If you’re worried about getting the desired caffeine concentration, don’t be.
 This is something you decide for a low-end drip coffee maker or even the top one.